outworkers/phantom/README.md

 - Latest stable version: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.outworkers/phantom-dsl_2.11/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.outworkers/phantom-dsl_2.11) (Maven Central)
 - Bleeding edge: [![Bintray](https://api.bintray.com/packages/outworkers/oss-releases/phantom-dsl/images/download.svg)](https://bintray.com/outworkers/oss-releases/phantom-dsl/_latestVersion) (OSS releases on Bintray)

-### Roadmap to Phantom 2.0.0
+### What got completed in Phantom 2.0.0

-With the rapidly evolving requirements, Cassansdra releases, and competition, it was only natural we kept Phantom up to scratch.
+With the rapidly evolving requirements, Cassandra releases, and competition, it was only natural we kept Phantom up to scratch.
 In line with a lot of user feedback, the priorities of 2.0.0 were:

 - Go back to the flexible licensing model everyone knows and loves(especially your legal department).
 No one wants to go through corporate litigation and licensing compliance to a `build.sbt` dependency, and if you've ever worked in a bank we all know it's not happening.